Wendy’s Sugar Cookie

 3%

-One cookie contains 16 grams of total fat, half of which is from saturated fat.
+One cookie contains 16 grams of total fat, including 8 grams of saturated fat.
+That is high.

 • 75 calories from saturated fat